tshepang/blog/content/computing/what I like about Rust.rst

   now... it's quite nifty, and I in fact now find ``return`` statements ugly.

+- Traits: they are an elegant way of providing abstract interfaces, and are therefore used in generic programming.
+As an example, a function can be made to accept different data types, so long as those types implement the given trait (or traits).
+Gorgeous!

 - The ``match`` statement is kool (exhaustiveness check, no fall-through, and nice syntax).